anewton1998/draft-regext-rdap-considerations-on-rfc9537/draft-regext-rdap-considerations-on-rfc9537.md

 > the lack of RDAP client privileges, this extension is used to explicitly specify which
 > RDAP fields are not included in the RDAP response due to redaction.

-[@!RFC9537] specifies these redactions with JSONPath ([@!RFC 9535]), an expression language designed to produce one or more JSON values from a JSON document.
+[@!RFC9537] specifies these redactions with JSONPath ([@!RFC9535]), an expression language designed to produce one or more JSON values from a JSON document.
 These JSONPath expressions are given in three distinct strings per redaction directive: “prePath”, “postPath”, and “replacementPath”.
-This RFC also modifies the IANA RDAP JSON Values registry with additional fields to be used in the process of presenting information about a redaction, however the registry does not contain JSONPath expressions.
+This RFC also modifies the IANA RDAP JSON Values registry with additional fields to be used in the process of presenting information about a redaction, however the registry contains text intended for humans and does not explicitly contain JSONPath expressions.

 [@!RFC9537] defines four different methods of redaction: removal, empty value, partial value, and replacement value.
 Redaction by removal indicates that the redacted information is not in the RDAP JSON response.
 Redaction by empty value uses JSONPath to identify empty JSON values, and redaction by partial value does the same but for JSON values that are partially empty.
-Finally, redaction by replacement value instructs clients to substitute a redacted value with other data in the RDAP JSON response.
+Finally, redaction by replacement value instructs clients that a server has substituted a redacted value with other data in the RDAP JSON response.

 For redaction to be useful, a client must be able to show a user the information being redacted.
 This can be done in many ways depending on the client’s environment.
-For many clients, the method can be to make visual representations, such as changing a color or showing an icon, where the information would normally be expected to be found by a user or near that place.
+For many clients, the method can be to make visual representations, such as changing a color or showing an icon, in the place where the information would normally be expected to be found by a user or near that place.
 Clients may also use audio cues in a similar fashion, especially those for the visually impaired.
+That is, clients merely rendering the values of "prePath", "postPath", or "replacementPath" are of little use to most humans.

 The information in this document was obtained through the experience of attempting to implement [@!RFC9537] in an RDAP web client, <https://lookup.icann.org>, and in an RDAP command-line